decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 - **spawnPoints**: A set of coordinates inside the scene (relative to the scene's base parcel) where players spawn into.
 By default players spawn onto the _0,0,0_ location of the scene (bottom-left corner).
 Use this to start out in a specific location, set a region to prevent players from overlapping with each other when they first appear.

+- **tags**: A set of tags that describe your scene.
+These are used to help players and users explore Decentraland in a better way since they are able to find the content that they may be interested in.
+[See the list of available tags]({{< ref "/content/creator/sdk7/projects/scene-metadata.md#tags" >}}).

 {{< hint warning >}}
 **📔 Note**:  See [scene metadata]({{< ref "/content/creator/sdk7/projects/scene-metadata.md" >}}) for more details on how to set these parameters.
 {{< /hint >}}